During the early stages of your business, it’s easy to get excited — you assume success is imminent.

 I'm asking you to dream.
 Dig deep.
 That requires introspection.

-If you need help, I offer a mini-course called Taking Aligned Action to help business owners consider their vision, mission and goals.
+If you need help, I offer a mini-course called How to Grow Your Business with Strategic Alignment to help business owners consider their vision, mission, and goals.

 To thrive, all businesses must focus on the art of self-disruption.
 Rather than wait for the competition to steal your business, every founder and employee needs to be willing to cannibalize their existing revenue streams in order to create new ones.
 All disruption starts with introspection. — Jay Samit